 A unique standout of GitHub Copilot compared to other solutions is its ability to understand natural language.
 This includes programming languages and human languages alike.

 It’s worth noting that GitHub Copilot does not write perfect code.
 The tool does its best to try and understand the developer’s intent.
-But you’ll notice that some of the suggestions don’t always work or even make sense.
+But, you’ll notice that some of the suggestions don’t always work or even make sense.

 GitHub Copilot doesn’t test any of the code it’s suggesting to you.
 Those suggestions may not actually compile or run.
 So you still need to carefully review and test the code before you assume it’s usable.

 To get the most out of GitHub Copilot, you should segment your code into smaller functions.
 Make sure you’re writing good comments and docstrings as you’re working.
-Always use meaningful names for function parameters, as this will make it easier for Copilot to understand your internet.
+Always use meaningful names for function parameters, as this will make it easier for Copilot to understand your intent.

 GitHub Copilot seems to have the most significant impact for developers working with unfamiliar frameworks and libraries.
 Rather than searching through open-source documentation on your own, Copilot can navigate this for you within seconds.